 Doctors treat physically sick patients every day and save their lives – those with mental health disorders should receive the same support, treatment, and acceptance.

-Get the Care You Deserve with Clear Recovery Center’s Virtual Program.
+Get the Care You Deserve with Clear Behavioral Health’s Virtual Program.

-Clear Recovery Center Telehealth is a fully online, mental health intensive outpatient program.
+Clear Behavioral Health Telehealth is a fully online, mental health intensive outpatient program.
 Our team is skilled at treating individuals who are struggling with mental health disorders including burnout, depression, anxiety, trauma, and grief.

 Whether you struggle to function in social settings or you’d prefer treatment within the privacy of your own home, our Virtual IOP offers remote access and the same quality of care.
 Learn more here.